wahegurupal1912/resume/README.md

 This is a simple resume made with a minimal design approach.
 The resume uses Jekyll and is hosted on Github Pages.
 You can checkout the resume [here](https://wahegurupal1912.github.io/resume/).

+In case you are not familiar with Jekyll, it is a very popular static site generator.
+It allows you to write your content in Markdown and then combines that content with a template and provides you with a set of static web pages.
+These web pages can be easily hosted on a web server.
+Additionally, jekyll is the engine behind Github pages and it allows us to host web pages right from our repository for free.

 ## Requirements

 Before we start with the installation of Jekyll, you will need to confirm that you have these softwares install on your machine